On the convergence of stochastic primal-dual hybrid gradient: Numerical evidence

-The analysis of SPDHG by~\cite{chambolle2018stochastic} shows $\mathcal{O}\left(1/k\right)$ rate on the Bregman distance to solution on the ergodic sequence whereas our new analysis proves linear convergence on the last iterate.
+The analysis of SPDHG by~\cite{chambolle2018stochastic} shows $\mathcal{O}\left(1/k\right)$ rate on the Bregman distance to solution on the ergodic sequence whereas our analysis proves linear convergence on the last iterate.
 On the other hand, FB-VC-CD is proven to have $\mathcal{O}\left( 1/\sqrt{k} \right)$ rate for this problem~\cite{fercoq2019coordinate}.
-We note that FB-VC-CD is tailored specially to exploit sparsity in the data.
-However, in this problem, the data is dense, which causes FB-VC-CD to use $n$ times smaller step sizes as shown in Figure~\ref{fig: bp}.
+FB-VC-CD is tailored specially to exploit sparsity in the data.
+However, the data is dense in this problem, which causes FB-VC-CD to use $n$ times smaller step sizes as shown in Figure~\ref{fig: bp}.
 Because of this reason, FB-VC-CD exhibits a slow rate whereas SPDHG gets fast rate as predicted by our theoretical results.